ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 version where every time the circle object moves, all 360 rectangles are checked before the circle moves again.
 However, that solution had a horrible runtime and wouldn't work.
-So I learned that there are always different solutions to a problem (i.e, not having a circle object with full collision) but sometimes these solutions are not worth implementing… This project did help me get a better understanding Trigonometry.
+So I learned that there are always different solutions to a problem (i.e, not having a circle object with full collision) but sometimes these solutions are not worth implementing… This project did help me get a better understanding of Trigonometry.

 Try out the code for yourself:
 [Here](https://codehs.com/sandbox/id/line-game-OJKRwO).